psanodiya94/doxygen_comment_generator/README.md

 ## Project Description

-**doxygen_generator** is a Python tool that automatically generates Doxygen-style comments for C++ header (`.h`, `.hpp`, etc.) files.
+**doxygen_comment_generator** is a Python tool that automatically generates Doxygen-style comments for C++ header (`.h`, `.hpp`, etc.) files.
 It analyzes your code and inserts well-formatted Doxygen comments for classes, functions, enums, and variables, helping you maintain high-quality documentation with minimal effort.

 ## Features